 Are you prepared for an influx of seasonal vacation requests from your staff?
-Wondering now if your paid time off (PTO) policy should be front loaded?
+Wondering if you should frontload paid time off (PTO)?

 Whether you have a few employees or a few hundred, balancing PTO schedules can be a nightmare.
-Benchmarking with paid time off best practices may help you develop ways to keep you and your team happy – and your business from suffering.
+Benchmarking with PTO best practices may help you develop ways to keep you and your team happy – and your business from suffering.

 Evaluate your PTO program